DR Congo floods: 'Miracle' as two floating babies survive on Lake Kivu

 The babies were rescued on Monday - one in Bushushu and the other in Nyamukubi, the two villages worst-hit by the floods which struck last week, Mr Birimbi says.

-The tragedy has led to distressing scenes in the villages of dead bodies piled up and wrapped in blankets.
+The tragedy has led to distressing scenes in the villages of dead bodies piled up and wrapped in blankets, and concerns about the smell of decomposing bodies, the Congolese Red Cross warns.

+More dead bodies were found in the mud on Wednesday, taking the number of dead to at least 411.
+Of these 317 have been buried.
+However, identifying all the deceased is a challenge, local leaders say, as some of them were not village residents, but traders visiting from neighbouring towns as rains hit on a market day.

+"More bodies are being discovered in a later stage of decomposition," Congolese Red Cross spokesperson John Kashinzwet tells the BBC.

+"Without a large-capacity morgue, safe burial must be done quickly, when identification by family members is possible."

-A representative from medical charity Médecins Sans Frontières (MSF) outlined the scale of the disaster in an interview with the BBC's Newsday programme, saying that the villages were facing "a humanitarian crisis".
+A representative from medical charity Médecins Sans Frontières (MSF) earlier outlined the scale of the disaster in an interview with the BBC's Newsday programme, saying that the villages were facing "a humanitarian crisis".

 In a video shared on Twitter by a local journalist, a woman can be heard saying that one of the rescued babies has a badly injured leg.

-More than 5,000 people missing are still missing since and "rescue activities are still ongoing" Mr Birimbi says.
+More than 5,000 people are still missing and "rescue activities are still ongoing" Mr Birimbi says.

 Local civil society groups report that 200 injured people are in local health centres and a hospital following the floods, while 1,300 residential houses have been destroyed, and "many schools, health facilities, churches, and water infrastructure were destroyed".